gazebosim/gz-sim/tutorials/headless_rendering.md

 It is often desirable to run simulation on a remote computer, such as a computer managed by cloud provider, in order to paralellize work or access specific compute resources.
-Simulated sensors that require GPU access have historically been difficult to use on a remote computer due to opengl's X server requirement.
+Simulated sensors that require GPU access have historically been difficult to use on a remote computer due to OpenGL's X server requirement.
 This issue can be resolved through installation and proper configuration of X, but the steps can be complex and error prone.